 Caution

-When a list is created, only the person who created it has access to it, unless they give access to others.
+When a list is created, only the person who created it has access to it unless they give access to others.
 To find your lists, go to My lists.

 Tip

-In order to view data from other products in the rules, anyone with access to the list must have appropriate permissions in the corresponding products.
+To view data from other products in the rules, anyone with access to the list must have appropriate permissions in the corresponding products.

 Make sure you set the access to Manage workflow.